Tripura: Wild elephant corridor on NH-08 ready by next winter, says Forest Minister

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

 Minister Debbarma also unveiled plans to upgrade the Sepahijala Zoo into a world-class facility.

-He cited a recent success at the zoo, where a tigress gave birth to cubs, attributing this positive development to improved environmental conditions and infrastructure within the facility.
+He highlighted a recent success at the zoo, where a tigress gave birth to cubs, attributing this positive development to improved environmental conditions and infrastructure within the facility.

 “This shows the progress we have made in enhancing the living conditions at Sepahijala Zoo.
 We will continue efforts to further develop the zoo for better care of the animals,” Minister Debbarma added.